-Our Reproductive Endocrinology and Infertility fellowship trains experts in the diagnosis and management of problems impacting fertility and the reproductive endocrine system.
-Our fellows are also trained to design and execute high impact research in reproductive endocrinology and infertility.
-Graduates of the three year program are leaders in all aspects of the field – clinical, surgical and research.
+Our Reproductive Endocrinology and Infertility Fellowship trains experts in the diagnosis and management of problems impacting fertility and the reproductive endocrine system.
+Our fellows are also trained to design and execute high-impact research in Reproductive Endocrinology and Infertility.
+Graduates of our program are leaders in all aspects of the clinical, surgical, and research fields.

 The second year of the fellowship focuses on completing the required research thesis.
 The fellow has minimal clinical responsibilities during this time thus allowing the fellow to maintain and sharpen their clinical skills while maximizing the research experience.

 Participation in a serious research program is important in developing special competence in reproductive endocrinology and infertility and in training future leaders in the field.

 The fellow is expected to complete their research thesis while coming back to the office to hone their skills for independent practice.
 The third-year fellow has some flexibility to tailor their experience for their projected post-graduate path.

 Throughout all three years, the fellow participates in a variety of didactic sessions within the Division of Reproductive Endocrinology and Infertility and the Department of Obstetrics and Gynecology.